![CDATA[ [if IE 9] ]]>

 -Neuronal nuclear autoantibodies: type 1 (ANNA-1), type 2 (ANNA-2), or type 3 (ANNA-3)

--Neuronal or muscle cytoplasmic antibodies: amphiphysin, Purkinje cell antibodies (PCA-1 and PCA-2), CRMP-5, GAD65, or striational.
+-Neuronal or muscle cytoplasmic antibodies: amphiphysin, Purkinje cell antibodies (PCA-1 and PCA-2), collapsin response-mediator protein-5 (CRMP-5), or glutamic acid decarboxylase (GAD65).